koeves/litstudy-pat/README.md

 the language, they need to be simulated by guards like `f x y | x == y = ...`.

-# Discussion
+# Comparison

 Both algorithms presented by Thiemann and Yamada in and by Lazrek et al. in are able to decide whether a given term rewrite system is pattern complete.
 The focus of the complement algorithm is to conclude relative completeness, however, one can make use of $`N_{last}`$ to conclude whether the program is also pattern complete.
-Namely, when that is not empty, the set contains the patterns where the program still needs to be defined.
+Namely, when $`N_{last}`$ is not empty, the set contains the patterns where the program still needs to be defined.
 One notable difference between the two algorithms is that the refined version of Thiemann and Yamada’s proven to work with non-linear patterns, whereas, the algorithm by Lazrek et al. might not.
 The paper by Lazrek et al. mentions certain examples of non-linearity where the algorithm successfully completes, but also in cases where it would get stuck.

 Another aspect that makes the complement algorithm interesting is its ability of counterexample generation.
 By default the contents of